Alex2077/runny/README.md

 # Runny

-Runty is an Android client for Process Automation, Runbook Automation and Rundeck Oss.
+Runny is an Android client for Process Automation, Runbook Automation and Rundeck Oss.

 The last version is:
 [v0.0.1-beta](https://github.com/Alex2077/runty/releases/tag/v0.0.1)